kosctelecom/horus/README.md

 The project compilation results in 3 binaries located in the cmd/bin directory:

 - [horus-dispatcher(1)](./doc/horus-dispatcher.1.md): the dispatcher that retrieves available jobs from db and send them to agents
-- [horus-agent(1)](./doc/horus-agent.1.md): the agent that performs the snmp or ping requests and sends the result to kafka, Prometheus and influxDB
+- [horus-agent(1)](./doc/horus-agent.1.md): the agent that performs the snmp or ping requests and sends the result to select message buses and TSDB
 - [horus-query(1)](./doc/horus-query.1.md): test command that polls a device and prints the json result to stdout